appsemble/appsemble/packages/studio/changed/added/assets-export-file.md

-Add option to include assets in the export file.
+Add option to include assets in the app export and import.